For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 stashbee logo

-As well as car parking spaces, Stashbee also allows people to rent out empty rooms and garages to use as storage.
+As well as car parking spaces, Stashbee allows people to rent out empty rooms and garages to use as storage.

 To rent your garage or parking space, you can add an hourly and monthly price.
 It's free to list your parking space on Stashbee.
 However, they take a 5% fee from any earnings when you start to get bookings.